maxfordham/ipyautoui/README.md

 ### maplocal

 `ipyautoui` inherits the `openpath` command from [maplocal](https://github.com/maxfordham/maplocal) when it is in use.
 Refer to [maplocal](https://github.com/maxfordham/maplocal) for how to use.
+`maplocal` is not a requirement for `ipautoui`, but if it is installed the `openfile` and `runcmd` functions will be taken from their.

 ## How it works